 Corn mazes, a prime example of an agritourism enterprise, typically help to supplement family farm income.
 Most production farms stay busy year round, focusing on growing traditional grains such as corn, soybeans and wheat, and raising some livestock.
 The intricately designed corn mazes, often combined with pick-your-own produce or on-site markets, serve as a fun activity to draw tourists out of the city limits and onto the farm.

-Traditionally, the first step is creating and sketching out a design on a piece of grid paper.
+For the graphing method, the first step is creating and sketching out a design on a piece of grid paper.
 Before planting, the maze is physically measured and marked in the cornfield.
 The corn is then planted.
 Once the corn is up several inches to a foot tall, a mower or similar device is driven through the field, cutting off the corn according to the marked design.
 While the majority of the field’s corn continues to grow normally, mowing may be done several times before the maze’s desired effect is achieved.

 “It’s kind of like creating a connect-the-dots picture in a corn field,” Roberts says.